-SIBS[®] Garbage Truck Brake
+SIBS® Truck Brake

-ABT has developed a revolutionary new garbage truck braking product which aims to deliver significant "triple bottom line" benefits to fleet operators.
+ABT has developed a revolutionary new SIBS® Truck Brake for first application in the waste industry.
+This product delivers significant "triple bottom line" benefits to fleet operators.
 These include: substantially reduced servicing costs, more consistent and reliable braking performance and the elimination of noise and dust emissions.